LASIK

 What Is LASIK?

-LASIK (laser-assisted in situ keratomileusis) is an outpatient procedure that corrects refractive errors -- problems with light bending properly as it passes through your eyes -- that cause blurry vision.
+LASIK (laser-assisted in situ keratomileusis) is an outpatient procedure that corrects refractive errors -- problems with light bending properly as it passes into your eyes -- that cause blurry vision.
 Your LASIK surgeon will use a laser to change the shape of your cornea -- the clear outer layer at the front of your eye.
-This allows your eye to focus properly so you see clearly.
+This allows your eye to focus properly so you see clearly, reducing or eliminating the need for glasses or contact lenses.
 You should feel little or no pain during and after the procedure.

 Our Locations